Interior Design Preprofessional Degree, General Area of Concentration

 Upon completion of this program a student will be able to:

-- Apply design principles and color theory in the execution of interior design projects.
+- Apply design principles, elements, and color theory in the execution of interior design projects.

-- Collect and interpret the data necessary to solve interior design problems.
+- Collect and interpret appropriate information to solve interior design problems in keeping with the industry-recognized project process.

 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.
 The program advising guide outlines the degree requirements and is meant to supplement the advising process.